russell/fairy-slipper-migration/api_doc/blockstorage/v2-tags.rst

    found in the fail_reason field for the backup.

 .. swagger:tag:: ext-backups-actions-v2
-   :summary: Backup actions (backups, action)
+   :synopsis: Backup actions (backups, action)

    Force-deletes a backup.

 .. swagger:tag:: os-backend-capabilities-v2
-   :summary: Capabilities for storage back ends (capabilities)
+   :synopsis: Capabilities for storage back ends (capabilities)

    Shows capabilities for a storage back end.

 .. swagger:tag:: quota-sets
-   :summary: Quota sets extension (os-quota-sets)
+   :synopsis: Quota sets extension (os-quota-sets)

    Administrators only, depending on policy settings.

    Shows, updates, and deletes quotas for a tenant.

 .. swagger:tag:: qos-v2-qos-specs
-   :summary: Quality of service (QoS) specifications (qos-specs)
+   :synopsis: Quality of service (QoS) specifications (qos-specs)

    Administrators only, depending on policy settings.